Hey! I’m Emi, welcome to my site.

 A slightly longer neighbourhood tour

-After I creating a very (very) small photo tour in fornt of Kosmos last year I still liked this odd little concept and have decided to expand the tour somewhat!
+After I creating a very (very) small photo tour in front of Kosmos last year I still liked this odd little concept and have decided to expand the tour somewhat!
 It now allows

-This project is very much still a result of the ongoing pandemic for witch it seemed a managebale, if somewaht tedious, thing to build.
+This project is very much still a result of the ongoing pandemic for witch it seemed a manageable, if somewhat tedious, thing to build.

 If a small virtual neighbourhood walk sounds like a fun thing to explore just press this button here: